agile-lab-dev/wasp/README.md

 - applying schemas to unstructured data
 - feeding different datastores from the same data flow in a safe way
 - etc.

+For more technical documentation, head to the [documentation](documentation/) folder.

 #### WASP in the wild
 WASP has been added to Cloudera Solution Gallery as an Open Source tool to simplify streaming workflows.